What Are Megapixels and How They Affect Photo Quality

 Smartphone vs Professional Camera Megapixels

 Megapixel quality varies drastically between smartphones and professional cameras, even when the numbers are similar.
-An iPhone with a 12 MP camera can produce images superior to a 64 MP Android phone, depending on implementation.
+An iPhone with a 12 MP camera can produce images superior to a 64 MP Android phone.

 Fundamental Differences